ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 ### Controller Services

 Controller Services are the interface between the Data Service and the UI.
 They implement the logic needed to manage the dataclass they are responsible for.
-While we intreface and boilerplate the common code, there will be some dataclass specific code.
+While most of the code resides in `FactoryControllerService`, there's inevitiably some dataclass specific code.

 #### IFactoryControllerService

-`IFactoryControllerService` defines the common interface that the boilerplate form code uses.
+`IFactoryControllerService` defines the common interface that the base forms code uses.

 Note:

 1. Generic `TRecord`.
-2. The Controller holds the current record and record list.
+2. Properties holding the current record and record list.
+3. Boolean logic properties to simplify state management.
-3. There are events for record and list changes.
+3. Events for record and list changes.
-4. There are reset methods to reset the service/record/list.
+4. Reset methods to reset the service/record/list.
-5. There are methods for CRUDL that operate on the current record/list.
+5. CRUDL methods that update/use the current record/list.

 ```csharp
     public interface IFactoryControllerService<TRecord> where TRecord : class, IDbRecord<TRecord>, new()